 OMAR SHAKIR: Absolutely.
-I mean, Human Rights Watch, for us this is a principled issue.
-We’re not going to let any government have a veto power on what issues that we work on or what we cover.
-So our message is quite simple.
-We will continue the work with me at the helm directing the research from one of our regional offices starting just across the river in Jordan.
-One of our regional offices, I should mention, that does not censor our work the way that Israel does, despite our criticism.
-So we’re going to continue to work on the same issues, with the same intensity and the same vigor.
+I mean, Human Rights Watch, for us, this is a principled issue.
+We’re not going to let any government have a veto power on what issues we work on or what we cover.
+So our message is quite simple: We will continue the work with me at the helm directing the research from one of our regional offices starting just across the river in Jordan — one of our regional offices, I should mention, that does not censor our work the way that Israel does, despite our criticism.
+So we’re going to continue to work on the same issues, you know, with the same intensity and the same vigor.

-And in fact, I think this sort of decision really pushed us to redouble our efforts, because a government that has no qualms about deporting a representative of one of the world’s largest human rights organizations certainly has no problem doubling down on the rights abuse that we were documenting in the first place.
-A half century-long occupation defined by institutional discrimination and systematic rights abuse, and including what is happening in the Gaza Strip.
-A decade-long plus closure that includes a generalized ban on travel — nobody in, nobody out outside of exceptional circumstances.
+And, in fact, I think this sort of decision really pushes us to redouble our efforts, because a government that has no qualms about deporting a representative of one of the world’s largest human rights organizations certainly has no problem doubling down on the rights abuse that we were documenting in the first place: a half-century-long occupation defined by institutional discrimination and systematic rights abuse, and including what’s happening in the Gaza Strip, a decade-long-plus closure that includes a generalized ban on travel — nobody in, nobody out — outside of exceptional circumstances.

-So while this decision certainly has been difficult on a personal level — Israel-Palestine has been my home for the last two and a half years — I think about those that are not able to travel at all.
-Not just the people of Gaza, but my colleague at Amnesty International who just a few weeks ago was issued a ban to leave the occupied West Bank to Jordan, and previously to Jerusalem, on undisclosed security grounds, what appears to be another attempt to stifle the work of human rights organizations.
+So, while this decision certainly has been difficult on a personal level — Israel-Palestine has been my home for the last two-and-a-half years — I think about those that are not able to travel at all, not just the people of Gaza, but my colleague at Amnesty International, who just a few weeks ago was issued a ban to leave the occupied West Bank to Jordan, and previously to Jerusalem, on undisclosed security grounds, you know, what appears to be another attempt to stifle or attempt to stifle the work of human rights organizations.

-But of course what is happening to me must be noted is small compared to what Palestinians face.
-In addition to Laith’s travel ban that you mentioned, in recent months, we have seen Addameer, a Palestinian prisoner rights organization, have their office raided by the army.
-We have seen a field researcher with B’Tselem who was detained while doing field work.
+But, of course, what’s happening to me must be noted is small compared to what Palestinians face.
+In addition to Laith’s travel ban that you mentioned, in recent months we’ve seen Addameer, a Palestinian prisoner rights organization, have their office raided by the army.
+We’ve seen a field researcher with B’Tselem who was detained while doing field work.

-And of course if this is the way that human rights organizations are being dealt with, think about the millions of Palestinians in year 53 of an ugly occupation in which they regularly face excessive use of force, home demolitions, movement restrictions that are discriminatory, not to mention not having the most basic civil and political rights.
+And, of course, if this is the way that human rights organizations are being dealt with, think about the millions of Palestinians in year 53 of an ugly occupation in which they regularly face excessive use of force, home demolitions, movement restrictions that are discriminatory, not to mention not having the most basic civil and political rights.
 A 50-year-old Palestinian today in the West Bank has never had the right to free expression, the right to free assembly, the right to free association.
-They have been living under a brutal military rule that the Israeli government wants the world to forget about, but we won’t forget about it.
+They’ve been living under a brutal military rule that the Israeli government wants the world to forget about.
+But we won’t forget about it.

-JUAN GONZÁLEZ: Both the European Union and the United Nations have condemned this action by Israel, but of course Israel routinely ignores such condemnation from those international bodies.
+JUAN GONZÁLEZ: I wanted to ask you — both the European Union and the United Nations have condemned this action by Israel, but of course Israel routinely ignores such condemnation from those international bodies.
 What about the United States government?
-Where is it right now on this and could it have potentially an impact in terms of these kinds of actions of Israel against human rights advocates?
+Where is it right now on this?
+And could it have potentially an impact in terms of these kinds of actions of Israel against human rights advocates?

-OMAR SHAKIR: The United States has never used its leverage to actually rein in Israeli rights abuse, but what we’ve seen under the Trump administration is a shift to green-lighting Israeli abuses and really being complicit in them.
-In my case, of course the U.S. Embassy attended each one of my court hearings up to the U.S. Supreme Court on a working level.
+OMAR SHAKIR: The United States has, look, never used its leverage to actually rein in Israeli rights abuse.
+But what we’ve seen under the Trump administration is a shift to greenlighting Israeli abuses and really being complicit in them.
+In my case, of course, the U.S. Embassy attended each one of my court hearings up to the U.S. Supreme Court on a working level.
 We had a regular conversation.
-The State Department did make a statement over the summer indicating their support for free expression and their concern about the case, and such.
+The State Department did make a statement over the summer indicating their support for free expression and their concern about the case and such.

-So the reality here is the United States, whether it be on settlements with the declaration about Pompeo recently, whether it be on Palestinian refugees or whether it be on protection of human rights defenders, the increasing relationship between the Netanyahu and Trump administrations only highlights their isolation.
-Because in every other case, the world has stood around the principled issue.
-The world sees through my deportation and sees it for what it is—an attack on the human rights movement.
+So the reality here is the United States, whether it be on settlements with the declaration by Pompeo recently, whether it be on Palestinian refugees or whether it be on protection of human rights defenders, the increasing relationship between the Netanyahu and Trump administrations only highlights their isolation, because in every other case the world has stood around the principled issue.
+The world sees through my deportation and sees it for what it is: an attack on the human rights movement.

 OMAR SHAKIR: Look, I think the U.S. declaration is a sign of their weakness and their irrelevance.
-The reality is Trump cannot change decades of established international law that settlements are war crime by decree as much as he may want to.
+The reality is Trump cannot change decades of established international law that settlements are a war crime by decree, as much as he may want to.
 This is not a controversial point.
-Article 49 of the fourth Geneva Convention makes clear that transfer of one’s civilian population to territory acquired by war is impermissible.
+Article 49 of the Fourth Geneva Convention makes clear that transfer of one’s civilian population to territory acquired by war is impermissible.

-And it’s quite clear that Israel wants to have its cake and eat it too.
-On one hand, it wants to say that settlements in the west are not illegal and in some cases even saying that the West Bank is not occupied.
+And it’s quite clear that Israel wants to have its cake and eat it, too.
+On one hand, it wants to say that settlements in the West, you know, are not illegal, and in some cases even saying that the West Bank is not occupied.
 But on the other hand, they don’t want to give Palestinians the human rights that they would deserve, including the right to have full political rights in that kind of arrangement.

 If anything is clear, the fact that international outrage did not stop my deportation should make critically clear that the only way we’re going to be able to stop these abuses from continuing is going to be action and heightened action from the international community.
 I will continue to do this in my role at Human Rights Watch and will continue to do it with our Israeli-Palestinian partners.

-I am confident that I will be back to Israel and Palestine one day.
-And when that day comes, I believe it will be a day in which human rights and equality is the baseline for all people that live in the land, not what it is now, exclusive to only one population.
+And I’m confident that I will be back to Israel and Palestine one day.
+And when that day comes, I believe it will be a day in which human rights and equality is the baseline for all people that live in the land, not what it is now — exclusive to only one population.

-AMY GOODMAN: Omar Shakir, we want to thank you so much for being with us, Israel and Palestine director for Human Rights Watch who was just deported from Israel, speaking to us from Stockholm, Sweden, where we will be broadcasting next week.
+AMY GOODMAN: Omar Shakir, we want to thank you so much for being with us, Israel and Palestine director for Human Rights Watch, who was just deported from Israel, speaking to us from Stockholm, Sweden, where we’ll be broadcasting next week.